ShioriNada/Covid-World-Cases/README.md

 ## Process
 1. Download the csv file and load the data to MS SQL Server
-2. Cleaned data on MS SQL Server to use for visualization
+2. Cleaned data on MS SQL Server to prepare for visualization
 3. Create dashboard on Tableau Public